 - Give genuine compliments

-Mind’s Infoline provides an information and signposting service from 9am to 6pm, Monday to Friday (except for bank holidays).
+Mind: Provides an infoline with information and signposting service from 9am to 6pm, Monday to Friday (except for bank holidays).

 - Side by Side: A supportive online community for anyone experiencing a mental health problem.

 - Samaritans: Samaritans are open 24/7 for anyone who needs to talk.

 - Freephone: 116 123

 - Email: firstname.lastname@example.org